Turkey's Erdogan criticizes Bolton as rift between NATO allies deepens

 It’s unclear if Erdogan was directly addressing remarks made by Bolton over the weekend when he wrote: “Turkey intends to cooperate and coordinate our actions with our friends and allies.”

-While Bolton said a U.S. withdrawal will be contingent on whether the White House can reach an agreement with Turkey on protecting the Kurds, he also said the time American troops will remain in Syria is not unlimited — adding “the primary point is we are going to withdraw from northeastern Syria.”
+While Bolton told reporters Sunday that a U.S. withdrawal will be contingent on whether the White House can reach an agreement with Turkey on protecting the Kurds, he also said the time American troops will remain in Syria is not unlimited — adding “the primary point is we are going to withdraw from northeastern Syria.”

-The national security adviser’s repeated caveat that the withdraw is from northeastern Syria, not Syria overall, underscores a policy shift since Trump’s Dec.
+The national security adviser’s repeated caveat that the withdrawal is from northeastern Syria, not Syria overall, underscores a policy shift since Trump’s Dec.
 19 announcement that all American forces would leave Syria.

-Bolton has signaled the U.S. will keep some troop presence in southern Syria as a deterrent to Iran even after those in the northern part of the country exit.
+It’s a reflection of U.S. plans to keep some troops at Al Tanf in southern Syria as a deterrent to Iran even after those in the northern part of the country exit.